Symbol

 “I know that I know.”

-Geometry transcends culture, language and interpretation.
+Geometry transcends culture, language and bias.
 Every drawn symbol—an ankh, cross or winged disc—carries cultural layers.
 But a circle?
 A hexagon?
 A triangle?
 These existed long before humans and remain identical everywhere in the universe.
 A hydrogen atom arranges itself using geometry.
 Planetary orbits follow geometry.
 Crystals, flowers, sound waves, cells and galaxies—all are geometric before they are anything else.
-Thus geometry is symbolic truth untouched by human opinion.
+Thus geometry is symbolic truth untouched by human opinion:

 • unity → circle